mguo2017/CGDA/README.md

 # GGYY3C
-cancer genomic data review from GGYY at CCC
+genetical genomics from Yum You